-In any written paper, you are guilty of the academic offense known as plagiarism if you half-copy or copy another person's words or sentences.
+In any written paper, you are guilty of the academic offense known as plagiarism if you halfcopy or copy another person's words or sentences or self-plagiarize (submit your own previously written work without permission from the instructor).
 Plagiarism usually results in an automatic grade of "F" for the assignment or the course, depending on the offense.
 You cannot mix another author's words with your own or "plug" your synonyms into another author's sentence structure.
 If you use someone else's words, phrases, sentences, even if you are paraphrasing, you must cite the source.
 All essays for this course will be submitted to TurnItIn.com, which is a plagiarism checker.
 Any questionable results will be shared and discussed with the student before any action is taken.